dsfellows/dsfellows/week_9_agenda.md

 ### In practice

 [Download the Topic Modeling Tool (by Scott Enderle, from the Penn libraries!).](https://github.com/senderle/topic-modeling-tool) NOTE: Mac and PC require different versions.
-Scroll down the page for an explanation.
+Scroll down to see which file you should download.

 [And take a look at the instructions for running the tool!](https://senderle.github.io/topic-modeling-tool/documentation/2017/01/06/quickstart.html)